What are Concessional Contributions?

 Each Concessional Contribution Type is discussed below:

 These Contributions are made by your Employer.
-Employer Contributions are contributions made by an Employer for the benefit of a SMSF Member commonly known as Superannuation Guarantee Contributions (SGC).
+Employer Contributions are contributions made by an Employer for the benefit of an SMSF Member commonly known as Superannuation Guarantee Contributions (SGC).
 Typically these contributions are made at 9.5% of your salary income.
 Your SMSF can accept these Employer Contributions for Members at any time.
 This means your SMSF may accept them regardless of your age or the number of hours you are working at that time.
 No documentation is required to be completed if you make Employer Contributions.

 Salary Sacrifice Contributions

 These Contributions are made by your Employer on instructions from you.
 Salary Sacrifice Contributions are voluntary superannuation contributions made by an Employer to your SMSF over and above their Superannuation Guarantee or award obligations.
 These contributions are made to your SMSF instead of to you as an Employee receiving that amount as salary.
 No documentation is required to be completed if you make Salary Sacrifice Contributions.
-For more on Salary Sacrifice Contributions click here.
+For more information on Salary Sacrifice Contributions please click here.

 Personal Contributions where a Tax Deduction is claimed

 These Contributions are made by you.
 Voluntary Personal Contributions that you make to your SMSF, where you claim a tax deduction for the contribution in your Personal Tax Return are also Concessional Contributions.